tetrapod00/godot-docs/contributing/development/configuring_an_ide/code_blocks.rst

    :figclass: figure-w480
    :align: center

-Code::Blocks should now be configured to run your compiled Godot executable; so either select **Build > Run**, click the green arrow button, or press :kbd:`Ctrl + F10`.
+Code::Blocks should now be configured to run your compiled Godot executable; so either select :ui:`Build > Run`, click the green arrow button, or press :kbd:`Ctrl + F10`.

 There are two additional points worth noting.
-First, if required, the **Execution working dir** field can be used to test specific projects, by setting it to the folder containing the ``project.godot`` file.
-Second, the **Build targets** tab can be used to add and remove build targets for working with and creating different builds.
+First, if required, the :field:`Execution working dir` field can be used to test specific projects, by setting it to the folder containing the ``project.godot`` file.
+Second, the :tab:`Build targets` tab can be used to add and remove build targets for working with and creating different builds.

 Adding files to the project
 ---------------------------

-To add all the Godot code files to the project, right-click on the new project and select **Add files recursively...**.
+To add all the Godot code files to the project, right-click on the new project and select :btn:`Add files recursively...`.

 .. figure:: img/code_blocks_add_files_recursively.png
    :figclass: figure-w480
    :align: center

-It should automatically select the project folder; so simply click **Open**.
-By default, all code files are included, so simply click **OK**.
+It should automatically select the project folder; so simply click :btn:`Open`.
+By default, all code files are included, so simply click :btn:`OK`.

 .. figure:: img/code_blocks_select_files.png
    :figclass: figure-w480